What is Indian Stone?

 ‘My landscaper has sent me to you to buy some Indian stone for my new patio’

-The choices available in response to that question can be overwhelming in some cases, as many people are not aware how broad the range is in what is called Indian Stone.
+The choices available in response to that question can be overwhelming in some cases.
+Many people are not aware how broad the range is in what is called Indian Stone.

-India is a massive country with a diverse geology, meaning that it is possible to source Sandstone, Limestone, Slate and Granite from there.
+India is a massive country with a diverse geology.
+Therefore it is possible to source Sandstone, Limestone, Slate and Granite from there.
 The quarries in the various regions all have their specialities of colour depending on which part of the geological seam they are excavating.

-Furthermore, these different types and colours of stone can be cut and worked to create different formats and textures, so that they are suitable for every kind of landscaping scheme, whether traditional or contemporary.
+Furthermore, these different types and colours of stone can be cut and worked to create different formats and textures.
+They can be made suitable for every kind of landscaping scheme, whether traditional or contemporary.

 So when a customer asks for Indian stone, it is first necessary to decide which kind of stone they want: Sandstone, Slate, Limestone or Granite

 How to choose the right stone for your project